kevinhatry/phpcb-migration/README.md

 ---

 Usual disclaimer : do not put it in production environment without extensive testing.
+This class is provided as is and free to use.